nithinyell/iOS-Important-Questions/MustRead.md

 - Each instance will share the same copy of data
 - Class are reference type
 - When a class is assigned to var, constant or passed to function, its reference count is increased
-- They also have extra stuff like inheritance & deintializers
+- They also have extra stuff like inheritance & de-initializers
 - They are allocated in on heap memory

 |Value Type|Reference Type|